wp-twinfield/wp-twinfield/readme.txt

 == ToDo ==

-*	Encrypting en decrypting options if they are not set yet
+*	Encrypting en decrypting options if they are not set yet.

 == Changelog ==

 = 1.0.0 =
-*	Initial release
+*	Initial release.

 == Developers ==